norse/norse/contributing.md

 # Contributing to Norse

-We welcome issues, suggested changes and comments of any kind.
+Issues, suggested changes and comments of any kind are welcome.
 This document serves to make it as painless as possible to contribute by explaining how your contribution are included as fast as possible.

 ## Asking questions or getting in touch